Stacy Judah, MFT, is a researcher and clinical psychotherapist specializing in family therapy.

 "As I reflect on my professional experience for the past twenty years working in the clinical field, several insights emerge for me.
 I have worked with women who were experiencing incarceration.
 I have worked with dually diagnosed populations including: developmentally delayed and the chemically dependent.
 I have worked extensively in both the inpatient and outpatient settings.
 I have professionally served the elderly, and I am currently serving the counseling needs of children and their families.
-The successful facilitation of groups with the mentally ill for the past seventeen years has resulted in a beneficial and mutually rewarding outcome for my clients and myself.
-Consequently, I perceive that I have built a successful private practice providing a best practice base for clients in need of holistic answers."
+The successful facilitation of groups with the mentally ill for the past twenty years has resulted in a beneficial and mutually rewarding outcome for my clients and myself.
+I strive to provide a best practice base for clients in need of holistic answers."
+Stacy Judah MFT

 The decision to start therapy with a licensed professional is like setting out on an expedition to both rediscover old territories and to discover new territories.
 One set of questions therapy asks: